 There are three different SUA amounts and the amounts are periodically adjusted by DTA with USDA approval:

-- Heating (or air conditioning) SUA – currently $634, for households that incur heating or air conditioning costs separately from their rent.
-This includes public or subsidized housing tenants if your housing authority bills you for heat or for use of your air conditioner.
-You also get this SUA if you receive or anticipate receiving Fuel Assistance (also called Low Income Home Energy Assistance Act or LIHEAP payments) even if your heat is included with your rent.
-You also get this SUA if you have received the new Fuel Assistance benefit called H-EAT (Heating and Eating).
-See below.
-If you incur any heating costs in the winter or air conditioning costs in the summer or get any LIHEAP or H-EAT benefits, you get this SUA all year round, including months when you don't have to pay for heat or air conditioning.
+■ Heating (or air conditioning) SUA – currently $621 for households that incur heating or air conditioning costs separately from their rent.
+This includes public or subsidized housing tenants if your housing authority charges you for heat, or charges you for summer time use of an air conditioner (either excess electricity or a usage or maintenance fee).
+You also get this SUA if you receive or have received Fuel Assistance (also called Low Income Home Energy Assistance Act or LIHEAP payments) in the last 12 months even if your heat is included with your rent.
+Often LIHEAP will provide a partial rent subsidy if rent exceeds 30% of net income.

-■ Non-heating SUA – currently $390, for households that incur utility expenses but not heating or air conditioning costs.
-Utility expenses can include electricity (non-heating), cooking gas, garbage collection, water and sewer fees passed onto tenants.
+■ Non-heating SUA – currently $381 for households that incur utility expenses but not heating or air conditioning costs.
+Utility expenses can include electricity (non-heating), cooking gas, garbage collection, and water and sewer fees passed onto tenants.

-- Telephone-only SUA – currently $45, for households that incur only telephone costs (cell phone or landline, but not phone cards) and do not pay any of the other utilities listed above.
+■ Telephone-only SUA – currently $44 for households that incur only telephone costs (cell phone or landline, but not phone cards) and do not pay any of the other utilities listed above.

 - If a shelter or other expense is paid for fully by someone outside the household, it cannot be claimed as a shelter deduction.
 106 C.M.R. § 364.410(B)(1).

 - DTA guidance on creation of H-EAT program in 2007 with sample household notices, instructions on semi-annual caseload sweeps, caseload match with DHCD.
-DTA Field Operations Memo 2007-31 (June 28, 2007).
+F.O.
+Memo 2007-31 (June 28, 2007)